Cloudlock/marshmallow/docs/nesting.rst

 Nesting A Schema Within Itself
 ------------------------------

-If the object to be marshalled has a relationship to an object of the same type, you can nest the `Schema` within itself by passing ``"self"`` (with quotes) to the :class:`Nested <marshmallow.fields.Nested>` constructor.
+If the object to be marshalled has a relationship to an object of the same type, you can nest the `Schema` within itself by passing ``"self"`` (with quotes) to the :class:`Nested <marshmallow2.fields.Nested>` constructor.

 .. code-block:: python
     :emphasize-lines: 4,6